Meet Your Major

 Designed to meet growing demand for baccalaureate-prepared nurses, Merrimack is pleased to introduce the Bachelor of Science in Nursing degree program.

-Developed on evidence-based nursing practices, in combination with theoretical and clinical coursework, the program’s rigorous curriculum is designed to help you develop a strong foundation of nursing knowledge and to become a safe, compassionate caregiver and future nurse leader.
+Our program is developed on evidence-based nursing practices and combines theoretical and clinical coursework.
+Our rigorous curriculum provides a strong foundation of nursing knowledge to help you become a safe, compassionate caregiver and future nurse leader.

 What You’ll Learn